 - Dinner: all week; 19.00-21.00; Tasting Menu £110 (7 courses), £130 (10 course Tasting Menu)

 - Wine: a truly impressive wine list, kicks off at around the £40 mark, and you'll need deep pockets thereafter

-- Children's portions: When possible, but no children under 7
+- Children's portions: When possible, but no children of under 8 years of age

 - Wheelchair access: Yes, including gentleman's lavatory

 - Directions: See the map on this page - or from Chagford Square turn right into Mill Street, after 140m take the right fork, cross junction into Holy Street - continue for 2km up the cul-de-sac.